Kategorien

 Thanks to internal FCC documents we can tell that the hardware of the Xiaomi/Brightway 3 Lite and the Xiaomi/Brightway 4 (non-Pro) model look similar.
 The MCU has the same amount of pins and we can make out exposed SWD pads.
 Overall, the board design, including caps and connectors, looks familiar.
 Chances are, that the 4 Ultra comes with the hardware described in this post.

-The Xiaomi/Ninebot 4 Pro uses the same BLE module as the 3 Lite, as disclosed by a Bluetooth certification.
+The Xiaomi/Ninebot 4 Pro, like all other other new Xiaomi scooter models, uses the same BLE module as the 3 Lite, as disclosed by a Bluetooth certification.
 This means that the 4 Pro uses the same BLE stack and Xiaomi core libraries for authentication.
-As for the controller, the 4 Pro uses a STM32 based board in the tradition of previous Ninebot scooters.
+As for the controller, the 4 Pro uses a STM32 based board in the tradition of previous Ninebot scooters; the STM32 MCU is well established in the scooter modding community.

 Xiaomi/Brightway 3 Lite: MCU with 48 pins underneath blue cap